Girlguiding Scotland launches new Gaelic resource for Rainbows

 “The new Gaelic version of Ready for Rainbows will make them feel much more comfortable as for some of the girls Gaelic is their first language at home.”

-Denise King, Girlguiding Scotland Chief Executive, said: “We’re really proud to be launching Deiseil Airson Boghan-Froise as it means our Gaelic-speaking girls won’t miss out on any of the fun when they join Rainbows.”
+Denise Spence, Chief Executive of Girlguiding Scotland, said: “We’re really proud to be launching Deiseil Airson Boghan-Froise as it means our Gaelic-speaking girls won’t miss out on any of the fun when they join Rainbows.”